Innovating at Startup Speed

 — blog article by Herman Gyr and Lazslo Gyorffy.

-There has always been a fairly steady stream of visitors coming to Silicon Valley, but lately this has become a veritable torrent.
+There has always been a free website builder uk of visitors coming to Silicon Valley, but lately this has become a veritable torrent.
 Every day, leaders and students from around the world are arriving in ever increasing numbers.
 Some are here for just a short visit, learning as much as they can and taking it back home.
 Others come to settle down, becoming part of something they think is special.
 It’s the new California Gold Rush, with many coming here to find “gold” for their enterprises.

 And for good reason: Silicon Valley is one of the world’s most vibrant innovation ecosystems.
 It has evolved for over a century from the fortuitous combination of a wonderful climate, a number of excellent universities, laboratories and think tanks, critical technical breakthroughs in signals and digital technologies, and money, a great deal of money.
 This combination of factors became an attractor for great visionaries, thinkers and entrepreneurs, and gave rise to companies such as Apple, eBay, Cisco, Fairchild, Facebook, Google, HP, Intel, Lockheed, Oracle, PayPal, Twitter, YouTube, and thousands of startups that are transforming the world every day.